nephio-project/test-infra/e2e/provision/README.md

    $ gcloud compute ssh ubuntu@nephio-r1-e2e
    ```

-6. Our e2e topology consists of one regional cluster, and three edge clusters.
+6. Our e2e topology consists of one regional cluster, and two edge clusters.
    Let's start by deploying the regional cluster.
 In this case, we will use
    manual kpt commands to deploy a single cluster.
 First, check to make sure
    that both the mgmt and mgmt-staging repositories are in the Ready state.